 Here’s what we know from the research:

 P.S.
 We all love a good two-in-one but don’t use a facial product with hyaluronic acid on or in your vagina.
-If you’re thinking about using hyaluronic acid for vaginal dryness, contact a health provider.
+Instead, consider products made specifically for vaginal use, like Evvy’s Hyaluronic Acid Suppositories, which deliver HA directly to help relieve dryness and irritation.

 The takeaway: There is some evidence that hyaluronic acid applied to the vagina topically or via a suppository can help aid vaginal dryness.